BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 ## 2. Ethereum Payment Confirmation

+It may come as a suprise, but Bitcoin isn't the only cryptocurrency!

 ### A. Create an Ethereum Wallet

 Visit https://myetherwallet.com and create a new Ethereum wallet.
 Download the seed, and add the address to the getAddress call in `app/controllers/payment.js`.